nus-cs2103-AY2021S1/ip/docs/README.md

 Expected outcome: Task at list index *4* deleted.

+### `update` - Updates a task.

+Updates a task from list of tasks with given list index of task.
+Index has to be a *positive* integer.
+Can update task description, or date, or both.

+Format: `update /number INDEX [/description DESCRIPTION] [/date DATE]`

+Example of usage: `update /number 2 /description eat eggs /date 2020-04-19`

+Expected outcome: Task at list index *4* has description updated to *eat eggs* and date updated to *Apr 19 2020*

 ### `bye` - Stopping chatbot.

 Saves all tasks to disk and stops chatbot.